-The Sydney Festival Disability Action Plan 2016 - 2017 is aligned with the Sydney Festival Strategic Plan 2016-2021.
+The Sydney Festival Disability Inclusion Action Plan 2017 - 2018 is aligned with the Sydney Festival Strategic Plan 2016-2021.

-The objectives and actions listed in this Disability Action Plan 2016 - 2017 (pages 7-17) are achievable and there are monitoring and evaluation mechanisms in place.
-By focusing on the evaluation of the previous Festival, departments will ensure that access will be improved rather than actions merely being completed.
+The objectives and actions listed in this Disability Inclusion Action Plan 2017 - 2018 (pages 7-17) are achievable and there are monitoring and evaluation mechanisms in place.
+By focussing on the evaluation of the previous Festival, departments will ensure that any access issues or barriers will be reviewed and addressed rather than actions merely being completed.

-Feedback from patrons and from our Inclusion Advisory Panel will be sought throughout the life of the plan, as the views of people with disability will help determine the success of the plan's initiatives.
-The Executive Director will ensure that the plan's progress towards its goals will be reviewed and updated annually.
+Feedback from patrons and from our Accessibility and Inclusion Advisory Panel will be sought throughout the life of the plan, as the views of people with disability will help determine the success of the plan's initiatives.
+The Sydney Festival Executive Director will ensure that the plan's progress towards its goals will reflect the Vision and will be reviewed and updated annually.